JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7969 days**.

-And here is a just a random fact -  **The adult electric eel can produce a five hundred volt shock, which is enough to stun a horse**.
+And here is a just a random fact -  **In the United States, the most frequent month for a tornado to occur is in May.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)